-

 Create Microsoft Intune enabled catalogs

 This article describes how to create Microsoft Intune enabled catalogs using Citrix DaaS.
-You can enable Microsoft Intune by using the Full Configuration interface or PowerShell.
+You can enable Microsoft Intune by using Studio or PowerShell.

 For information on requirements, limitations, and considerations, see Microsoft Intune.